Allies-RD/eloginmain/readme.txt

-Free Download Source Code "EARS"

-FIRST Download

-1.XAMPP
+1.XAMPP as local server

-2."TEXT EDITOR" NOTEPAD++ OR SUBLIME TEXT 3 / ETC.
+2. Visual Studio or Sublime as TextEditor

 3"EARS"

 4. Download the zip file/ download winrar

-5. Extract the file and copy "EARS" folder
+5. Extract the file and copy "eloginmain" folder

 6.Paste inside root directory/ where you install xammp local disk C: drive D: drive E: paste: (for xampp/htdocs,